 If you want to store and organize references and documents on your hard drive, you will need to download Mendeley Desktop.
-This installation includes a plug-in for Microsoft Word that allows you to link your Mendeley library to documents you're writing.
-Outlook and Word must be closed before this installation takes place.
+Once you have installed the app, you can download the Web Importer and the plug-in for Microsoft Word from the Tools menu.
+You should close all Microsoft Word windows before installing the plug-in.

 There are multiple ways to add references to your Mendeley library, including:

 You can integrate references from your Mendeley library into your document in two ways: using the plug-in for Microsoft Word (which you can download from the Tools tab in the Mendeley desktop app) or sending references to your document from the Mendeley desktop app.

 To create in-text citations in a document, follow these steps:

 To create a bibliography of all your cited sources, follow these steps:

 To create a standalone bibliography without in-text citations, follow these steps:

 You can share references with others by creating a Mendeley group.
 To create a group, under the Groups section of the left pane in the Mendeley app, click Create Group.

 There, you can name your group and determine your privacy level.

 You can drag references from other folders within the Mendeley app to your new group.
 When you sync the Mendeley app with your online Mendeley account, other members of the group will be able to see references you've added/edited.